Digital-Placemaking/kinesis-iq-frontend/README.md

 ## Additional Notes

 - **Type Safety**: All database operations use explicit TypeScript types.
 No `any` types are used in production code.
-- **Social Authentication**: Apple/Google OAuth is configured but may require additional setup for production.
+- **Direct OAuth Email Collection**: Google OAuth is implemented for tenant email collection.
+This does NOT create Supabase Auth users - it only collects email addresses.
 - **Coupon Codes**: Display codes are derived from UUIDs for readability; no separate coupon code column is stored.
 - **Rate Limiting**: Fails open if Redis is unavailable, allowing requests but logging warnings.
 - **Server Components**: The application uses server components by default for optimal performance and SEO.